Poisson ensembles of loops of one-dimensional diffusions: Multiple local times

-The class of recurrent diffusions is preserved by h-transforms.
-So if $L$ is the generator of a recurrent diffusion then so is $\widetilde{L}$, and thus $h$ is bound to satisfy $Lh=0$.
-But since the diffusion of $L$ is recurrent, the only solutions to $Lh = 0$ are constant functions.
-Thus $\widetilde{L}=L$. \end{proof}
+The class of recurrent diffusions is preserved by conjugation.
+If $L$ is the generator of a recurrent diffusion then so is $\widetilde{L}$, and thus, $u$ is bound to satisfy $Lu=0$.
+But since the diffusion of $L$ is recurrent, the only solutions to $Lu = 0$ are constant functions.
+Thus, $\widetilde{L}=L$. \end{proof}